-- Battery life may not last through the night.
+- The shorter battery life may not last through the night.

 Super Split Screen

-Axvue brings us a two-camera baby monitor.
-One for each room if your twins are separated or you want a camera facing each child.
+Axvue brings us this two-camera baby monitor.
+You’ll have one camera for each room if your twins are separated and you want a camera facing each child.

 You can tilt the camera to almost any angle, but you cannot do this remotely.
-This can be a bit of a chore once the babes are old enough to move around their cribs.
+This can be a bit of a chore once your babes are old enough to move around their cribs and bedrooms.

 Thankfully, you can zoom in from the monitor.
 This one has a large 5-inch TFT-LCD color screen.

-The high-quality picture from the video stream is clear and easy to see.
-This is even at night when the automatic infrared night vision kicks in.
+The high-quality video stream picture is clear and easy to see — even at night when the automatic infrared night vision kicks in.

-There is a two-way talk function, perfect for speaking to your babies if you are unable to go to them right away.
-The volume can be adjusted through five different levels and there is a room temperature gauge.
+The two-way talk function is perfect for speaking to your babies if you cannot go to them right away.
+You can adjust the volume through five different levels, and the baby unit gauges the room temperature.

-Battery life is good for up to eight hours and the range is effective to about 800 feet.
+The battery life on the parent unit lasts up to eight hours, and the range is effective to about 800 (unobstructed) feet.
 This should let you take the garbage out or collect the mail while still monitoring your little ones.

-You can switch between screens as you wish, or leave the monitor to change them every eight seconds.
+You can switch between screens yourself or allow the monitor to change the view every eight seconds.
 The power-saving function lets you turn the screen off and use audio only.
-There are LED indicator lights to alert you to baby’s crying.
+LED indicator lights alert you if your babies are crying.